strandjs/IntroLabs/IntroClassFiles/Tools/IntroClass/Portspoof.md

 Portspoof, when run, listens on a single port.
 By default this is port 4444.
 In order to fool a port scan, we have to allow Portspoof to listen on *every* port.
 To accomplish this we will use an `iptables` command that redirects every packet sent to any port to port 4444 where the Portspoof port will be listening.
 This allows Portspoof to respond on any port.

+First, let's become root:

+`sudo su -`

 `~#` **`iptables -t nat -A PREROUTING -p tcp -m tcp --dport 1:65535 -j REDIRECT --to-ports 4444`**

 Then run Portspoof with no options, which defaults it to "open port" mode.
 This mode will just return OPEN state for every connection attempt.

 `~#` **`portspoof`**

-If you were to scan using Nmap from another machine now you would see something like this:
+If you were to scan using Nmap from another Windows command prompt.
+Now you would see something like this:

 Note: You *must* run Nmap from a different machine.
 Scanning from the same machine will not reach Portspoof.